 For hair growth to work properly, each of these cycles need to be in sync with one another, but what normally happens is that too many hair follicles go into the telogen phase at once.
-What this does is forces hair follicles to stay there longer and then subsequently shed, causing your hair to become thinner as no new hair is forming, or going into the anagen phase.
+This results in thinning hair.

 What You can do

 As I said above, there are products on the market now that can help in your fight against hair loss.
 One such product is low level light therapy hair growth caps.
 These caps not only promote hair growth, but can fight against hair loss while creating scalp circulation and hair follicle rejuvenation.
 Products such as Kiierr’s Low Level Light Therapy caps are non invasive and cost effective, providing you with no risks to your health or to your hair.

 These caps improve cellular respiration and stimulate hair follicles by using low-level light therapy, which is scientifically proven to produce thicker and healthier hair.
 The technology regenerates your hair follicles, giving them increased energy and blood flow.

 The therapy uses premium laser diodes that work by hitting a specific energy threshold and staying within a specific wavelength.
 It produces no heat so the user cannot be burned or injured.
 LLLT absorbs into the cells, triggering enhanced cellular activity, which then energizes aging cells and stimulates the production of hair.
 And it can be done in the comfort of your own home.